DongzeHE/scpca-docs/docs/getting_started.md

 Processed objects may contain cell type annotations and associated metadata from one or more of the following sources.

-- Submitter-provided annotations
-  - Note that these are only present for a subset of libraries.
+- Submitter-provided annotations (note that these are only present for a subset of libraries).
 - Annotations determined by [`SingleR`](https://bioconductor.org/packages/release/bioc/html/SingleR.html), an automated reference-based method ([Looney _et al._ 2019](https://doi.org/10.1038/s41590-018-0276-y)).
 - Annotations determined by [`CellAssign`](https://github.com/Irrationone/cellassign), an automated marker-gene based method ([Zhang _et al._ 2019](https://doi.org/10.1038/s41592-019-0529-1)).

-If at least one type of cell type annotation is present, a supplemental cell type report will be provided with the download.
+If at least one method was used for cell type annotation, a supplemental cell type report will be provided with the download.
 This report evaluates cell annotations results as follows:

 - It provides diagnostic plots to assess the quality of cell type annotations
 - If multiple annotations are present, the report compares different annotations to one another.
 Strong agreement between different annotation methods is a qualitative indicator of robustness.

-To determine which cell type annotations are present, use the following command on the processed `SingleCellExperiment` object:
+To determine which methods were used for cell type annotations, use the following command on the processed `SingleCellExperiment` object:

 ```r
 # show vector of available celltypes